 For more about this: "A New Approach for Family Therapy"

-Young people who benefit from the work we do may display symptoms of: anxiety disorders, mood disorders, anti social behavior disorders, trauma related disorders, emotional and behavioral issues due to organic or neurological disorders (this includes ADD and ADHD as well as learning disabilities), phobias, attachment disorders. and children with medical diagnoses that affect mood and behavior.
+Now the broader group of young people who benefit from the work we do may display symptoms of: anxiety, mood disorders, anti social behavior, trauma, emotional and behavioral issues due to organic or neurological disorders (this includes ADD and ADHD as well as learning disabilities), phobias, attachment issues. and children with medical diagnoses that affect mood and behavior.
 Play therapy can be very helpful with all of the above.

 Neal has written a chapter on his work with young people in the 2015 book "Deep Play: Exploring the Use of Depth in Psychotherapy with Children"